andreaabellera/andreaabellera/README.md

 > [Computer Science in the University of Manitoba](https://umanitoba.ca/science/computer-science), gearing towards careers in development, solutions architecture, or practice management.

 🔭 **I am working on**
-> - developing [Casually Components](https://github.com/andreaabellera/Casually-Components), the UI toolkit to break the monotony of Bootstrap and Material-esque modern sites.
+> Developing [Casually Components](https://github.com/andreaabellera/Casually-Components), the UI toolkit to break the monotony of Bootstrap and Material-esque modern sites.

 🌿 **I am learning**
-> - Lit, Angular, Blazor + ASP.NET.
+> Lit, Angular, Blazor + ASP.NET.
 Time to unveil the golden days of MVCs (and take a small break from SFCs and functional components).

 ## Let's Connect!
 Email casuallyandrea@pm.me or shoot me a message on [LinkedIn](https://www.linkedin.com/in/aabellera/)!